Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: Examples

 \subsection{Flops and K-equivalences}

 Now, let us move on to a more general approach to study Fourier-Mukai loci using birational geometry.
 First of all, let us note the following easy observation: \begin{lemma} Let $\cal T$ be a triangulated category with $X,Y \in \FM \cal T$.
 Suppose $X$ and $Y$ are birational Fourier-Mukai partners that are not isomorphic to each other.
 Then, for a birational triangulated equivalence $\xi \inv \circ \eta: \perf X \simeq \perf Y$ for $\eta:\perf X \simeq \cal T$ and $\xi:\perf Y\simeq \cal T$, we have which is a strict open subscheme of both $X$ and $Y$.
 In particular, $\cal T$ is not of disjoint Fourier-Mukai type and hence $\spec^\fm \cal T$ is not separated. \end{lemma} \begin{proof} The intersection is not empty since $\xi \inv \circ \eta$ is birational.
-Also, the intersection cannot be the whole space since $X$ and $Y$ are not irreducible and not isomorphic to each other. \end{proof} To see some examples of birational Fourier-Mukai partners that are not isomorphic to each other, let us introduce the following standard notions in birational geometry (e.g. \cite{toda_2006}). \begin{definition} Let $X$ and $Y$ be proper varieties with only canonical singularities. \begin{enumerate} \item A birational map $\alpha:X\ratmap Y$ is said to be \textbf{crepant} if there exist a smooth projective variety and birational morphisms $f:Z \to X$ and $g:Z \to Y$ such that $\alpha\circ f = g$ and $f^*K_X \sim g^*K_Y$. \item A birational map $\alpha:X\ratmap Y$ is said to be a \textbf{flop} if there exist a normal variety $W$ and crepant birational morphisms $\phi:X \to W$ and $\psi:Y \to W$ such that \begin{itemize} \item $\phi = \psi \circ \alpha$; \item $\phi$ and $\psi$ are isomorphisms in codimension $1$; \item the relative Picard numbers of $\phi$ and $\psi$ are $1$; \item given a $\phi$-ample divisor $H$ on $X$ and its strict transform $H'$ on $Y$, $-H'$ is $\psi$-ample. \end{itemize} \end{enumerate} \end{definition}
+Also, the intersection cannot be the whole space since $X$ and $Y$ are not irreducible and not isomorphic to each other. \end{proof} To see some examples of birational Fourier-Mukai partners that are not isomorphic to each other, let us introduce the following standard notions in birational geometry (e.g. \cite{Kawamata2002DEquivalenceAK}, \cite{KorMor98}, and \cite{toda_2006}). \begin{definition} Let $X$ and $Y$ be projective varieties with only canonical singularities. \begin{enumerate} \item A birational map $\alpha:X\ratmap Y$ is said to be \textbf{crepant} if there exist a smooth projective variety $Z$ and birational morphisms $f:Z \to X$ and $g:Z \to Y$ such that $\alpha\circ f = g$ and $f^*K_X \sim_\bb Q g^*K_Y$. \item A birational map $\alpha:X\ratmap Y$ is said to be a \textbf{flop} if there exist a normal projective variety $W$ and crepant birational morphisms $\phi:X \to W$ and $\psi:Y \to W$ such that \begin{itemize} \item $\phi = \psi \circ \alpha$; \item $\phi$ and $\psi$ are isomorphisms in codimension $1$; \item the relative Picard numbers of $\phi$ and $\psi$ are $1$; \item for any $\phi$-ample divisor $H$ on $X$, $-H'$ is $\psi$-ample, where $H'$ is the strict transform of $H$ on $Y$. \qedhere \end{itemize} \end{enumerate} \end{definition} Here are some examples of flops and applications to our situations. \begin{example} \ \begin{enumerate} \item (See \cite{HuyBook}*{Section 11.3} for details.)
+Let $X_1$ be a smooth projective variety of dimension $2k+1$ and suppose $X_1$ contains a closed subvariety $Y_1$ isomorphic to $\bb P^k$ whose normal bundle is isomorphic to $\ecal O_{\bb P^k}(-1)^{\oplus k+1}$.
+Now, writing the blow-up along $Y_1$ by $p_1:\tilde X \to X_1$, we see that its exceptional divisor $E$ is isomorphic to $\bb P^k \times \bb P^k$ and moreover that we can blow-down to the other projection, which yields a birational morphism $p_2:\tilde X \to X_2$.
+Then, the birational map $p_2 \circ p_1\inv:X_1 \ratmap X_2$ is called the \textbf{standard flop}.
+In short, the {standard flop} is constructed so that it fits into the following diagram: